SyedZainAbbas/Data_Visualization_Euro_2021/README.md

 # How to Run

 Follow this read me file and run all the notebooks in the same order.
-Don't forget to install `import-ipynb` and `ipytest` otherwise it will crash the test notebook.
+Don't forget to install `import-ipynb` and `ipytest` otherwise the test notebook will crash.

+#   HAPPY PYTHON LEARNING!